Is there an energy price cap for business?

 Your contract will continue, and you'll pay your bills at the agreed contracted rates.

-What happens if I can’t pay even my discounted business energy bills?
+What happens if I can’t pay my business energy bills without support?

 If you're struggling to pay your business energy bills, then you should contact your supplier as soon as possible.
 Under Ofgem rules, the supplier must offer a reasonably affordable payment plan.
 You can find out more in our guide to business energy bills.